rdaniels/shipping-quote/README.md

 backordered and special order items are seperated into their own packages

-extra 'boxing charges' for select shipCodes
+'boxing charges' calcualted for glass items and LEA boxing

 all FedEx quotes removed if customer has PO Box in destination street or street 2

 all air options removed if any item has ormd = 1 (hazardous material)

+available shipCodes include: UPS, SHA, LEA, TRK, MDA, NPA

+freeShipping: 1 = eligable if min reached, 2 = always free, 3 = daily deal